-Pile up the fillings high in this beef bánh mì, with a crunch of quick pickles and a hint of chili heat – Street food at its best.
+Pile up the fillings high in this steak bánh mì, with a crunch of quick pickles and a hint of chili heat – Street food at its best.
 Ideal for a weekend lunch with friends.

 A Bánh Mì is a Vietnamese sandwich; a soft, baguette shaped roll generously filled with meat, pickles and coriander leaves, all topped with Sriracha chili sauce.
 It’s street food and reflects the influence of French food on Vietnamese cooking; simple and delicious.
 Classic street food quick to prepare and packed with bold flavours.